 No confidential business information (CBI) can be submitted via eDisclosure

-A business confidentiality claim may not be asserted with respect to any information submitted through eDisclosure. eDisclosure is not designed to receive or process any information claimed as confidential business information (CBI).
+A business confidentiality claim may not be asserted with respect to any information submitted through eDisclosure. eDisclosure is not designed to receive or process any information claimed as CBI.
 Entities must submit sanitized (non-CBI) information through the online system.
-Any follow-up CBI must be submitted manually according to EPA procedures and the requirements of 40 C.F.R.
-Part 2.
-If your disclosure requires the submission of information claimed to be CBI, you must contact the eDisclosure Help Desk to arrange for secure transmittal of any such information.
+EPA will directly contact the disclosing entity if it needs more information, and in such circumstances, EPA will provide direction on the process for submitting such CBI.
+Any follow-up information claimed to be CBI must be submitted manually according to EPA procedures and the requirements of 40 CFR Part 2.

 How to submit an electronic self-disclosure (eDisclosure)